scorelab/GSoC/GSoC-2019/Suleka-Helmini-Tensor-Map.md

 ### Project Abstract

-Tensormap is a web application that enables users to create deep learning models using a graphical interface without having to know how to code.
-We hope that this will help as a stepping stone to individuals who are starting to explore the deep learning paradigm.
+TensorMap is a web application that will allow the users to create machine learning algorithms visually.
+TensorMap supports reverse engineering of the visual layout to a Tensorflow implementation in Python.
+The goal of the project is to let beginners play with machine learning algorithms in Tensorflow without less background knowledge about the library.

 ### [GSoC Project Page](https://summerofcode.withgoogle.com/projects/?fbclid=IwAR25OLx_wNZgAi9Sleg4VJl502SEfXnWbFg7WEnOpm9Ddy6y7--rYVFPiCc#4742286959706112)